cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/no_options.rst

 No Shipping Options Available for Your Location
 ===============================================

-* Check the location settings in your store.
-Open the Administration panel and go to **Administration → Shipping & taxes → Locations**.
-Click on the name of the desired location.
-Check whether the address selected in the **Shipping** section on the **Checkout** page in the storefront is included in the location.
+* Check the rate area settings in your store.
+Open the Administration panel and go to **Administration → Shipping & taxes → Rate areas**.
+Click on the name of the desired rate area.
+Check whether the address selected in the **Shipping** section on the **Checkout** page in the storefront is included in the rate area.

 * If you set up a manual shipping method, follow :doc:`this article <manual_shipping_methods/shipping_not_displayed>`.